albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 **First FEMA Election exemption:** No candidate is required to complete an FCAO examination for the First FEMA Election.
 Ballots for the First FEMA Election do not include FCAO score designations.

 This decoupling ensures FCAO development delays cannot hold up core electoral reforms while maintaining the exam validation standards necessary for legal defensibility.

+### Professional Recertification Principle

+The Act establishes a 10-year validity period for FCAO examination scores (Section 501(f)).
+After 10 years, scores expire and candidates must complete a new examination to appear on the ballot.
+This applies the same professional recertification logic that governs every other credentialed profession in American life.

+Physicians who fail to complete continuing medical education and board recertification lose their license to practice.
+Attorneys who miss continuing legal education requirements have their bar status suspended -- they cannot represent clients or appear in court.
+CPAs who do not complete continuing professional education lose their active license and cannot sign audits.
+Engineers, nurses, pharmacists, and architects face the same consequence across the board: failure to recertify means functional removal from practice, not a footnote on your credentials.

+If Congress is a professional institution -- and the Act's entire Title V architecture treats it as one -- then the recertification principle follows naturally.
+A score earned on an examination that has undergone multiple biennial revision cycles (Section 501(c)(4)) may no longer reflect current content domains.
+The knowledge base for federal governance is not static.
+Fiscal frameworks evolve, regulatory structures change, and constitutional jurisprudence develops.
+A decade-old assessment cannot credibly serve the transparency function that justifies the examination requirement in the first place.

+The 10-year validity period is architecturally consistent with the existing 10-year window for former officeholder exemptions (Section 501(g)(2)), creating a single temporal constant across Title V rather than competing timelines.
+Incumbent officeholders exempt under Section 501(g)(1) are not subject to score expiration during their current term of service, preventing any mid-service disruption.
+FCAO provides 12-month advance notification before expiration, consistent with the advance notice periods standard in professional licensing renewal systems.

+Critically, the validity period does not alter the non-qualifying principle.
+Expiration resets the participation requirement -- the obligation to sit for the examination established in Section 501(a) -- not a score threshold.
+A candidate whose score has expired must take the exam again, but can still score 0% and appear on the ballot.
+The gate is current engagement with the assessment process, not demonstrated proficiency.
+This is the same distinction that applies to every professional recertification: the requirement is that you complete the process, demonstrating continued engagement with the field's current knowledge base.

 ---